Lyliya/RocketStats/RocketStats_themes/README.md

   - `x[0-9]` and `y[0-9]`: used for example for a triangle (x1, y1, x2, y2, etc...)
   - `radius`: percentages are based on width

-So either they are presented directly with an integer, or they are surrounded by double quotes (which is used for strings), take example on the elements above.
+So either they are presented directly with an integer, or they are surrounded by double quotes (which is used for strings), take example from the elements below.

 ### Text

-As you can see, the text includes a variable preceded by a title.
-You can arrange it however you like.

 Here are the variables that are accepted (each variable depends on the selected mode):
  - `GameMode`: the current game mode (Duel, Chaos, etc.)